ClimateImpactLab/DataFS/docs/pythonapi.finding_archives.rst

 ---------------------------------------

 DataFS :py:meth:`~datafs.DataAPI.search` capabilites are enabled via tagging of archives.
 The arguments of the :py:meth:`~datafs.DataAPI.search` method are tags associated with a given archive.
 If archives are not tagged, they cannot be searched with the :py:meth:`~datafs.DataAPI.search` method.
+See :ref:`pythonapi-tagging` for info on how to tag archives.

 If we use :py:meth:`~datafs.DataAPI.search` without arguments, it is the same implementation as :py:meth:`~datafs.DataAPI.filter` without arguments.